 But if like me, you’ve got issues, click the QUARANTINE button.

+Most anti-virus and anti-malware programs will offer to quarantine any potential threats that they find rather than simply deleting them.
 Quarantining works by removing the detected threats from your computer and dropping them into a secure area from which they can’t escape.
 So they’re made safe.

 But the big advantage is that they can be re-placed or re-called from quarantine if it turns out the software has made a mistake.
 Often called a false positive.

 Malwarebytes works really well as an on-demand scanner.
 It will deal effectively with most infections and excels at finding the things that can be missed by other anti-virus programs.